.onsemi

 onsemi is driving energy efficient innovations, empowering customers to reduce global energy use.
 The company is a leading supplier of semiconductor-based solutions, offering a comprehensive portfolio of energy efficient power management, analogue, sensors, logic, timing, connectivity, discrete, SoC and custom devices.
 The company’s products help engineers solve their unique design challenges in automotive, communications, computing, consumer, industrial, medical, aerospace and defence applications. onsemi has design centres in key markets throughout North America, Europe and the Asia Pacific regions.

-The Bracknell design centre researches and develops sensor products and processors for the Automotive Advanced Driver Assistance Systems (ADAS) and viewing markets.
-These markets are growing rapidly due to the new applications such as driver monitoring, e-mirror and 360-degree sensing.
+The Bracknell design centre researches and develops image sensor products for Automotive Advanced Driver Assistance Systems (ADAS) and Industrial and Commercial High Resolution viewing markets.
+Automotive markets are growing rapidly due to new applications such as driver monitoring, e-mirror and 360-degree sensing.
+Industrial & Commercial sensors are also in demand for production line high speed quality inspection.
+Onsemi is a long established world leader in the design and development of CMOS image sensor products.
+These are complex semiconductor products that require the very best talented technical contributors to drive innovation

 What you could be doing during your work placement